 Just like toilet paper and soap, menstrual products can and should be free in all washrooms so that people who menstruate can access them as they need them.
 That is why the BC Federation of Students is proud to have signed the United Way Period Promise Policy Agreement and committing to provide menstrual products for free in our washroom at our office in New Westminster.

 The United Way’s Period Promise campaign has made an incredible impact in communities across the Lower Mainland and British Columbia.
 The campaign aims to reduce the negative effects associated with period poverty and the inability of those from low income and more marginalised groups to access the products needed to manage menstruation in a dignified way.
-Through donation drives and advocacy efforts, the campaign has collected over 500,000 tampons, pads, menstrual cups, and underwear in 2019 alone.
+Through donation drives and advocacy efforts, the campaign collected over 500,000 tampons, pads, menstrual cups, and underwear in 2019 alone.
 These products have been delivered to community agencies to give to vulnerable women, trans, and non-binary people.

 No Time Like the Present

-This past April, Minister of Education Rob Flemming announced that all public K-12 schools would provide free menstrual products for students in school washrooms by the end of 2019.
+In April 2019, Minister of Education Rob Flemming announced that all public K-12 schools would provide free menstrual products for students in school washrooms by the end of 2019.
 In the announcement, Minister Flemming said this move is about normalizing and equalizing access to menstrual products, and helping to create a better learning environment for students.
 This government action is a direct result of the incredible work being done behind the scenes by advocates and campaign supporters.

 Students’ unions can help lead in this endeavour.
 We have the opportunity to build on the momentum of the K-12 initiative and do something to address period poverty at post-secondary campuses across the province.
 And we’re committed to doing something about it.